This information will help you get ready for your colonoscopy using a Suprep Bowel Prep Kit. Your doctor will give you a prescription for the kit.

 Meet with a nurse

 You’ll meet with a nurse before your procedure.
-Tell them the dose of any medicines you took after midnight and what time you took them.
-This includes prescription and over-the-counter medicines, patches, and creams.
+Tell them the dose of any medicines you took after midnight (12 a.m.) and the time you took them.
+Make sure to include prescription and over-the-counter medications, patches, and creams.

-Your nurse will place an intravenous (IV) catheter into one of your veins, usually in your arm or hand.
-You may get fluids through the IV before your procedure.
+Your nurse may place an intravenous (IV) line in one of your veins, usually in your arm or hand.
+If your nurse does not place the IV, your anesthesiologist will do it in the procedure room.

 Meet with your GI specialist